 In many instances the committee limits its review to the administrative record of the hearing before the ALJ.
-However, in those instances where the committee has decided to consider the taking of additional evidence, the committee will confine this evidence to newly discovered c.
+However, in those instances where the committee has decided to consider the taking of additional evidence, the committee will confine this evidence to newly discovered documentary evidence which could not, with reasonable diligence, have been discovered and produced at the hearing.

+c.
 Evidence